microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## Common Search Parameters
 The following parameters apply to all FHIR Resources: ```_content```, ```_id```, ```_lastUpdated```, ```_profile```, ```_query```, ```_security```, ```_source```, ```_tag```.
 In addition, the search parameters ```_text``` and ```_filter``` (documented below) also apply to all Resources (as do the search result parameters).

-The search parameter ```_id``` refers to the logical id of the Resource, and can be used when the search context specifies a resource type:
+The search parameter ```_id``` refers to the logical id of the Resource and can be used when the search context specifies a Resource type:

 ```azurecli
  GET {{FHIR_URL}}/Patient?_id=23